plemaillet/read_spectral_data/README.md

   <img width="746" height="512" src="Uterine_Cervix_red_Tagged.png">
 </p>

 For this selection of pixels positions, the spectral mean values of the transmittance are plotted.
-A line plot with error bars of the spectral transmittance is also presented (a coverage factor *k = 2", *i.e.* error bars = 2 standard deviations):
+A line plot with error bars of the spectral transmittance is also presented (coverage factor *k = 2*, *i.e.* error bars = 2 standard deviations):

 <p float="middle">
 	<img width="448" height="336" src="plot_T.png" />